Vergosss/Vergosss/README.md

 - 👋 Hi, I’m @Vergosss
 - 👀 I’m interested in ...
-Computer Networks , Alogirthms and Data Structures
+Computer Networks , Algoirthms and Data Structures
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...